Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

     3. As a First Time Visitor, you can locate their social media links to see their following on social media on facebook.
         1. Once the new visitor has read the About page, they will understand what the site is about.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        3. .

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new .
+    1. As a Returning Visitor, I want to find the new art work on the store page or in the carosel when they are added to the page.

-        1. These are clearly shown in the .
+        1. These are clearly shown on the home page and on the store page.
-        2. They will be directed to a page with .

-        1. The navigation bar clearly highlights the "Contact Us" Page.
+        2. The navigation bar clearly shows the three main naviagion links.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-        3. The footer contains links to the organisations Facebook page as well as the organization's email.
+        3. Then they can visit their profile page in the top corner where the my account icon is located
+        4. From there they can login as their created user and buy something from the store.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+        5. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

     3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
         1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.